-On July 11th, the Student Accounts Office will begin sending first billing statements for the Fall 2017 semester.
+On December 11th, the Student Accounts Office will begin sending first billing statements for the Spring 2018 semester.
 If your financial aid award has been finalized and you are packaged with a Scripps College Grant or Scholarship, we will automatically disburse your Scripps College Grants and/or Scripps College Scholarships to your student account.
-In order to credit your Scripps College Grants and Scholarships to your student account, you must complete and submit the 2017-2018 Scripps Grant Recipient Form online.
-When you receive your bill for Fall 2017, you should see these awards as credits on your student account.
+In order to credit your Scripps College Grants and Scholarships to your student account, you must have already completed and submitted all required documents.
+When you receive your bill for Spring 2018, you should see these awards as credits on your student account.